NVIDIA/aistore/cli/resources/bucket.md

 `ais ls BUCKET_NAME`

 Lists object names in the bucket `BUCKET_NAME`.
-Bucket provider is auto-detected.
+Cloud provider is auto-detected.

 #### From the specific provider